CRYPTSETUP(8) Maintenance Commands CRYPTSETUP(8)

 Additional Data (AEAD) algorithms.

-If you configure LUKS2 device with data integrity protection,
+If you configure a LUKS2 device with data integrity protection,

 there will be an underlying dm-integrity device, which provides

-additional per-sector metadata space and also provide data
+additional per-sector metadata space and data journal protection

-journal protection to ensure atomicity of data and metadata
+to ensure atomicity of data and metadata updates.
+Because there

-update.
-Because there must be additional space for metadata and
+must be additional space for metadata and journal, the available

-journal, the available space for the device will be smaller than
+space for the device will be smaller than for length-preserving

 The dm-crypt device then resides on top of such a dm-integrity